Skip to main content

 This is where you make the list of participants (possibly heads at all levels of hierarchy), existing processes, process design, and high-level thought processes.
 Alongside the technical teams like Dev, Ops and Security, core business teams should be the key stakeholders.

 Leverage the excellence of involved stakeholders in designing the process and come to a common understanding.
-An experienced consultant or a subject-matter expert like Veritis is highly recommended to set things right and streamline.
+To set things right and streamline, an experienced consultant or a subject-matter expert like Veritis is highly recommended.

 Step-2: DevOps Center of Excellence (CoE)

 You can’t do this just like that.
-Initially, you would need a DevOps Services Provider like Veritis and then the transition can happen in the next 12-24 months.
-A top-level enterprise head should lead this CoE with representatives from all delivery teams and vendor organizations being the members.
+Initially, you would need a DevOps Service Provider like Veritis, and then the transition can happen in the next 12-24 months.
+A top-level enterprise head should lead this CoE, with representatives from all delivery teams and vendor organizations as members.

 Step-3: Process Governance

 This is where you streamline communication and execute process enablement, establishing a set of DevOps KPIs.
-In this step, you also set governing principles to establish DevOps culture among the teams.
-Set the roles and responsibilities of practitioners, share awareness about collaboration and empower teams.
+In this step, you also set governing principles to establish a DevOps culture among the teams.
+You set the roles and responsibilities of practitioners, share awareness about collaboration, and empower teams.

 Make sure the core KPIs are focused on business outcomes rather than individuals.